Stibo

-The Stibo Group was founded in 1794 by Niels Lund as a printing company.
-Today, The Stibo Group provides information management and print technology software for business operations.
+The Stibo Software Group was founded in 1794 by Niels Lund as a printing company.
+Today, Stibo Software Group provides information management and print technology software.
 It is headquartered in Aarhus, Denmark.
-They operate internationally through their subsidiaries in Europe, North America and Asia.

 The company is wholly owned by The Stibo-Foundation.
+It has three operating subsidiaries: Stibo Systems, Stibo Complete, and Stibo DK.
+The company operates internationally through its subsidiaries in Europe, North America, and Asia.

 History

 Stibo was founded in 1794.
 The company has grown from a traditional local printing house into an international company focusing on graphic processes, production and software.

-1794-1825: Early years of printing
+Aarhus Stiftsbogtrykkerie

-In January 1794, the 41-year-old printer Niels Lund opened a Royal Charter printing house in Aarhus called Aarhus Stiftsbogtrykkerie.
-Niels Lund applied for the Royal Charter for two reasons.
-First, to establish a diocesan printing house and address office in the town of Aarhus to be used for the printing of publications from his own publishing house and any publications others asked him to print.
-Second, to publish a newspaper once a week containing foreign and domestic news, Royal Decrees, promotions, and any notices and publications Lund was asked to include.

-On 3 January 1794, the first issue of “The Aarhuus Diocesan Address Office Newspaper, by Royal Charter” was printed.
+The company was founded in January 1794 as Aarhus Stiftsbogtrykkerie by the 41-year-old printer Niels Lund.
+The printing company applied for a royal charter with the intention of establishing a diocesan printing house and address office in the town of Aarhus.
+The charter was to be used for the printing of publications from Lund's own publishing house and any publications others asked him to print.
+With a royal charter, Lund also sought to publish a weekly newspaper on foreign and domestic news, Royal Decrees, promotions, and any notices and publications Lund was asked to include.
+On 3 January 1794, the first issue of "The Aarhuus Diocesan Address Office Newspaper, by Royal Charter" was printed.

 The Royal Charter meant that Aarhus Stiftsbogtrykkerie was obliged to print various official announcements free of charge.
 Although this was a financial burden, it kept the wheels of production turning.
-The printing house produced a regular flow of books and small publications – 136 of which are still in existence today, an estimated half of the total amount produced.
+The printing house produced a regular flow of books and small publications, 136 of which are still in existence today, an estimated half of the total amount produced.